-The consultation process used to inform the development of the Tullawong State High School Student Code of Conduct occurred in three phases.
+The consultation process used to inform the development of the Tullawong State High School Student Code of Conduct occurred in four phases.

-In the first phase, we held a series of internal meetings with staff between March and April 2020.
-During these meetings, we examined a range of data sets on student and staff attendance, school disciplinary absences (SDA) and outcomes from the most recent School Opinion Survey.
+In the first phase, we held a series of internal meetings with staff across 2024.
+During these meetings, we examined a range of data sets on student and staff attendance, School Disciplinary Absences (SDA) and outcomes from the most recent School Opinion Survey.
 We identified strengths and successes from our previous school behaviour plan, and areas for further development.